madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 ```

 Bringing all of this together we can print frames *forever* (though `blink`
-exhibits a periodic behaviour) with some UNIX trickery to clear the terminal and
+behaves periodically) with some UNIX trickery to clear the terminal and
 inserting delays so our petty human eyes can follow the blinking.

 ```haskell